Lidtke Mill

+Description and history

 The mill is an L-shaped structure is composed of limestone covered with a yellow brick veneer.
 The main section was completed in 1857 and rebuilt after a fire in 1894.
 At one time, it not only milled grains but also provided hydroelectric power to surrounding communities.
 The footprints of a worker nearly electrocuted there can still be seen in the floor of the control room.
 The miller's house is a frame structure that follows a rectangular plan.
 The original section of the building was built in 1857.
 Wings on the west and east sides were added around 1880.
 The cement block section on the north side was added in 1927.
 The mill complex is now open as a museum.
 From time to time, events such as the Buckwheat Festival are held at the site.
 The mill and the miller's house were listed together on the National Register of Historic Places in 1977.